 Assessment 3 is a more detailed evaluation.
 It combines information from your proposal with feedback obtained via a dynamic company pitch session.
 The member will compile this input into a proposal profile, and use it to decide whether to formally launch a project with you.

-We encourage applicants to view the evaluation process as an opportunity for coaching, improvement, and development.
+We encourage applicants to view the evaluation process as an opportunity for coaching, improvement and development.
 The process of submitting a proposal and undergoing scrutiny highlights opportunities and creates feedback loops that improves companies and helps their owners understand how best to respond to the needs of large enterprises.
-Seen in this light, a challenge process is less a win-lose proposition, and more of a journey of refinement towards developing a successful enterprise that powers an innovative technology.
+Seen in this light, a challenge process is less a win-lose proposition, and more a journey of refinement towards developing a successful enterprise that powers an innovative technology.